-The growth rate used in the calculation is 2.0% (2.0% for the year ended March 31, 2019), and the post-tax discount rate is 6.3% (8.7% for the year ended March 31, 2019) based on the weighted average cost of capital of the cash-generating unit.
-This fair value measurement is categorized within Level 3 of the fair value hierarchy in accordance with the material inputs to valuation techniques used.
+The growth rate used in the calculation is 2.2% (2.0% for the year ended March 31, 2020), and the post-tax discount rate is 8.4% (6.3% for the year ended March 31, 2020) based on the weighted average cost of capital of the cash-generating unit.
+This fair value measurement

 As a result of these impairment tests of goodwill, the recoverable amount is higher than the carrying amount of each cash-generating unit or group of cash-generating units.
-Furthermore, the Group believes it is unlikely that impairment losses will incur, even if there are reasonable possible changes in the key assumptions (i.e. growth rate and discount rate) used as the basis for the recoverable amount.
+Furthermore, the Group believes it is unlikely that impairment losses will incur, even if there are reasonable possible changes in the key assumptions (i.e., growth rate and discount rate) used as the basis for the recoverable amount.